 But I think this is a great first step.

-Mike Lee I know is favorable to it by the way and I'm I'm sure his brother is actually on the list from Utah Mike Lee's brother.
+By the way, I'm sure his brother is actually on the list from Utah, Mike Lee's brother.

 And I'm told by friends of mine in Utah that he is an extraordinarily brilliant justice.

-That's a pretty smart idea because they understand those positions and is going to be a history of see where they're going.
+That's a pretty smart idea because they understand those positions and there's going to be a history of see where they're going.

-I mean John Roberts became a huge disappointment to conservatives I like to see that these promises once and for all might actually be kept I think that would be a pretty good idea so well anyway we're going to analyze this throughout the program today and there's so much else to get to with Donald Trump on the hour for the hour tonight.
+So, well, anyway, we're going to analyze this throughout the program today, and there's so much else to get to with Donald Trump for the hour tonight.

 They don't do 20-page exposés on themselves.